DimitarAtanasov92/Task_list_web/README.md

 1. Clone the repo from git hub.
 2. Open it with any editor (picharm, vscode)
 3. Type in the terminal pip install -r requirements.txt
-4. Start the program with python manage.py runserver
+4. Start the program with this command -  python manage.py runserver